LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-basics.rst

       ``animal_info`` (something like ``'name' : 'Bob', 'name' : 42``).
 What
       happens when you run the program?
    #.
 Try assigning the same value (like ``5``) to two different keys in the
-      same dictionary?
+      same dictionary.
 Does this cause an error?

 Why Use Keys?
 -------------